pts/pts-tiny-7z-sfx/README.txt

 Features:

-* Small (the Linux statically linked binary is less than 40 kB).
+* Small (the Linux statically linked executable is less than 17 kB).
 * Can be used stand-alone to extract .7z archives.
 * Can be used to create an SFX (self-extracting) executable by prepending it to a .7z archive.
 (Same as the `7z -sfx' flag.)